Dasharo/docs/docs/unified-test-documentation/dasharo-compatibility/312-nvme-support.md

 **Test description**

-This test verifies that firmware is able to correctly detect NVMe disk in the M.2 slot.
+This test aims to verify that firmware is able to correctly detect NVMe disk in the M.2 slot.

 **Test configuration data**